SharePoint/sp-dev-docs/docs/spfx/viva/bot-powered/AuthN-and-AuthZ-in-Bot-Powered-ACEs.md

 ---
 title: Authentication and Authorization in Bot Powered Adaptive Card Extensions
-description: Learn how to secure Bot Powered ACEs for Microsoft Viva Connections. ms.date: 01/31/2024 ms.localizationpriority: high
+description: Learn how to secure Bot Powered ACEs for Microsoft Viva Connections. ms.date: 02/01/2024 ms.localizationpriority: high
 ---
 # Authentication and Authorization in Bot Powered Adaptive Card Extensions

-When developing Bot Powered Adaptive Card Extensions (ACEs) security is often a fundamental requirement.
+Bot Powered Adaptive Card Extensions (ACEs) often require a security context.
 In fact, whenever you need to identify the consumer tenant and/or the user you need to rely on Authentication.
 Whenever you need to enable functionalities based on the current user's profile, you need to rely on Authorization.
 Being the Bot Powered ACEs based on the Azure Bot technology, also Authentication and Authorization use the same security architecture of regular Azure Bots.
-To secure a Bot Powered ACE, there are some configuration steps that you need to accomplish and you also need to write some code in yuor implementation to handle the sign-in and sign-out flows.
-In this article you learn how to secure a Bot Powered ACE in order to authenticate and authorize a user.
+To secure a Bot Powered ACE, there are some configuration steps that you need to accomplish.
+You also need to write some code in your implementation to handle the sign-in and sign out flows.
+In this article, you learn how to secure a Bot Powered ACE in order to authenticate and authorize a user.

 ## Understanding the sample scenario

-Let's assume that you want to create a Bot Powered ACE to write a welcome message for the user, writing her/his name and the user principal name in a Card View.
+Let's assume that you want to create a Bot Powered ACE to write a welcome message for users, writing their name and the user principal name in a Card View.
 You want to authenticate users via OAuth with Microsoft Entra ID.
 Following picture, you can see how the Adaptive Card Extension looks like in the Viva Connections desktop experience.

 ![The UI of the sample Bot Powered ACE in the Viva Connections desktop experience.
 There is a Card View showing a sign-in interface with a "Sign-in" button.
 There is also another Card View showing a welcome message for an authenticated users.](./images/Bot-Powered-ACE-Welcome-User-UI-Desktop.png)